-What story is your business telling?
 People are enamored with storytelling.
 It’s the reason housewives are obsessed with Soaps, kids hang on every word of fairy-tales, and Netflix is “binged.”
-I know what you’re thinking: “in the age of Instagram and the 24 hour news-cycle, isn’t it the visual that counts?”
-In a word, no. Visuals, while effective, won’t keep you on the edge of your seat waiting to find out what happens next like written story-telling.
-Ask Stephen King and J.K.
+I know what you’re thinking: “In the age of Instagram and the 24 hour news-cycle isn’t it the visual that counts?”
+In a word no. Visuals, while effective, won’t keep you on the edge of your seat waiting to find out what happens next like written storytelling.
+Just ask Stephen King and J.K.
 Rowling!

-Love of storytelling is also why reading will never really go out of style.
-Yes, people will always rely on the drawn-out, “experiential” quality of written stories in order to feel like they’ve lived through a unique happening.
+Love of storytelling is also why reading will never go out of style.
+Yes people will always rely on the drawn-out experiential quality of written stories in order to feel like they’ve lived through a unique circumstance.

 While we’re at it, what makes you stand out?
-In short, where’s the drama in what you do?
-Not only will you need to find it, you’ll also want to convey it in a compelling and concise manner.
+Where’s the drama in what you do?
+Not only will you need to find it but you’ll want to convey it in a compelling manner.

-That’s where copywriting comes in.
-The scripted drama in a Coke commercial results in you believing that the soda embodies “happiness.”
-The bold buzzwords in a Nike print ad convince you that the brand epitomizes achievement in athletics.
+The scripted drama in a Coke commercial makes you believe the soda embodies “happiness.”
+The bold buzzwords in a Nike print ad convince you that it epitomizes athletic achievement.
 The examples are endless.
 What do they all have in common?
-The branding effects mentioned here were achieved through copywriting– which created a unique selling point for Coke and Nike — through stories that were creative and compelling.
+The branding effects mentioned here were achieved through copywriting, which created a unique selling point for Coke and Nike, through compelling and creative stories.

-So what story is your business telling?
-At this point, if you’re nervously looking at your shoes, there’s a good chance it isn’t saying much!
+If you’re nervously looking at your shoes right now there’s a good chance it isn’t saying much!
 Luckily, there’s a solution.
-Whether it’s a press release, social media content, or a commercial script, copywriting tells customers who your brand is– and most importantly, why they should care.
+Whether it’s a press release, social media content, or a commercial script, copywriting tells customers who your brand is and most importantly why they should care.